Baloch–Kurdish relations: History

 Masudi had even mentioned the tale of Zahhak being defeated by Kaveh the Blacksmith as the origin story of the Kurds.
 Due to the significance of the tale of Kaveh in Kurdish and Iranian mythology, there were debates on whether Zahhak embodied a purely mythical figure, a historical persona, or whether he was an amalgamation of both.
 In the Shahnameh, after being kissed on the shoulders by Ahriman, Zahhak grew snakes on his shoulders, and Ahriman told Zahhak that the snakes needed stew made from two humans every day or else they would eat him.
 Each day, Zahhak's agents seized two men and executed them to turn their brains into stew for the snakes.
 Two men, called Armayel and Garmayel, sought to rescue people from being executed, and learned to cook and eventually became Zahhak's personal chefs.
 Each day when they were given the two men, Armayel and Garmayel saved one of men by sending him off to the mountains, and substituted his brain with that of a sheep.
 Sharafkhan Bidlisi and Mastoureh Ardalan also mentioned it.
 When Kaveh emerged, the Kurds and all other victims of Zahhak rebelled, ending Zahhak's tyranny.
 There was a ceramic bowl, originating from the 12th to 13th century and later modified in the 20th century, depicted Zahhak with serpents emerging from his shoulders, believed to have been crafted in the Garrus District.
 Darwish Nowruz Sorani, a Yarsani saint, aligned himself with the spirit of Fereydun, Kaveh, and the legacy of Zahhak.
 Shah Veysqoli, another Yarsani saint and successor of Sultan Sahak, had famous poem where he said "I am of Kurdish lineage, I am of Kurdish lineage; my father was Kurdish, I am of Kurdish lineage; I am the same lion who with my sword; shattered the ranks of Zahhak's army."
 James Morier (15 August 1782 - 19 March 1849) visited Mount Damavand in 1812, and documented that on August 31, the inhabitants of the region, despite not being Kurds, joyously gathered on Mount Damavand to celebrate "Jashn-e Kurdi" (the Kurdish Holiday), where they commemorated the capture of Zahhak on Mount Damavand by Fereydoun and the subsequent freedom of the Kurds.

 The Daylam region and the Alborz mountains was present in both Balochi and Kurdish oral traditions and mythologies.
 Hamzeh Isfahani labelled the Dailamites as "Kurds of Tabarestan".
 Hasan ibn Muhammad Qomi documented when the Kurds of Tabarestan or the Dailam faction attacked Saveh and its environs.
 Similarly, Homeiri identified the inhabitants of Kelar in Tabarestan as Dailamite Kurds.
 In a poem composed in 965, the Arab poet Mutanabbi referred to a Dailamite ruler, Sallarid, as Vehsudan ibn Muhammad al-Kurdi.
 Historians stated that it was plausible to propose that the similarities between the Kurds and the Dailamites stemmed from the Medes, where they coexisted under a unified governance and a shared language over an extensive period, facilitating cultural affinities.

-The Sharafnama documented Kurdish migrations near Afghan Balochistan.